2024 Solar Incentives Guide for Walpole, MA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Make sure you talk to your Walpole utility company about signing a net metering agreement.
-This allows you to receive credit towards your utility bill every month for the value of excess energy generated by your solar panels.
+- Net Metering: Make sure you speak to your Walpole utility company about signing a net metering agreement.
+This allows you to receive credit towards your monthly utility bill for the value of excess energy your solar panels generate.
 You could receive either a dollar-for-dollar credit or a percentage of the value.

-• Tax Exemptions: Your solar panels could qualify for exemptions on both sales and property tax.
+- Tax Exemptions: Your solar panel system may qualify for exemptions on both sales and property tax.
 Sales tax exemptions are effective at the time of purchase.
-Property tax exemptions let you ignore the value added by your solar panels when calculating property taxes on your home.
+Property tax exemptions let you exclude the value that solar panels add when calculating property taxes on your home.

 Best Regional Coverage